GSA/challenges-and-prizes/_challenges/1121-inclusive-design-challenge.md

 1. Federal grantees may not use Federal funds to develop submissions unless consistent with the purpose of their grant award; and
 2. Federal contractors may not use Federal funds from a contract to develop prize competition applications or to fund efforts in support of a prize competition submission.

+An individual or entity shall not be deemed ineligible because the individual or entity used Federal facilities or consulted with Federal employees during a competition if the facilities and employees are made available to all individuals and entities participating in the competition on an equitable basis.

+#### Liability and Insurance Requirements

+By registering and entering a submission, each participant agrees to assume any and all risks and waive claims against the Federal Government and its related entities, except in the case of willful misconduct, for any injury, death, damage, or loss of property, revenue, or profits, whether direct, indirect, or consequential, arising from their participation in this competition, whether the injury, death, damage, or loss arises through negligence or otherwise.
+By registering and entering a submission, each participant further represents and warrants that it possesses sufficient liability insurance or financial resources to cover claims by a third party for death, bodily injury, or property damage or loss resulting from any activity it carries out in connection with its participation in this competition, or claims by the Federal Government for damage or loss to government property resulting from such an activity.
+Competition winners shall be prepared to demonstrate proof of insurance or financial responsibility in the event DOT deems it necessary.